susanna-m-weber/maze_game/README.md

-# "Build Your Own World", a Randomly Generated Maze Challenge!
+# "Build Your Own World", a Randomly Generated Maze Challenge Made with Java!

 ![A gif demonstrating gameplay](readme_demo.gif)